Evaluations and SQL Aggregations in FastAPI

 Though we're only checking three conditions here, it feels like there's a lot going on with this dependency.
 We get the cleaning, cleaner, and offer from path parameters using dependencies we've defined in previous posts, and we grab the current user making the request.
 Composing dependencies in this manner is a clean way to manage resource access.
 Having already tested their behavior, we can be relatively confident that they're behaving the way we expect them to.

-So all we need to do is check that the currently authenticated user is the owner of the cleaning job, that the status of the offer in question is "accepted"
+So all we need to do is check that the currently authenticated user is the owner of the cleaning job, that the status of the offer in question is "accepted", and that the cleaner being evaluated is the one who created the offer.

-route with this new dependency.
+Let’s update our POST route with this new dependency.

 Run those tests again...and they pass!
 Fantastic.

-On to the GET
+On to the GET routes.

 Fetching Evaluations

-Before we start listing evaluations, we'll need to create a new pytest fixture
+Before we start listing evaluations, we’ll need to create a new pytest fixture in our conftest.py file.

-We'll begin by defining a helper function and then move to our fixture
+We’ll begin by defining a helper function and then move to our fixture.

 Ok.
 So we're creating 5 new cleaning jobs and making an offer for each one.
 We then accept the offer and create an evaluation for it with some random rating values.
 This will be useful when we start aggregating them.